FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Experiments

 \subsection{Experimental Result}

-\textbf{Qualitative Results.} To verify the robustness and generalization ability of FreeStyle, we conducted numerous style transfer experiments with various styles across different content.
-Figure~\ref{result1} presents the style transfer effects of FreeStyle in the domains of buildings, landscapes, animals, etc. The experiments include style transfer in ``Chinese Ink", ``Embroidery Art", ``Oil Painting", ``Watercolor Painting", ``Studio Ghibli", ``Cyberpunk", ``Pixel Punk", ``Wasteland" and ``Sketching".
-We showcase the results of applying style transfer to human portraits using FreeStyle, as in Figure~\ref{result2}.
-In this figure, we also conducted style transfer experiments with multiple styles, including ``Ufotable", ``Studio Ghibli", ``JOJO" and ``Illumination Entertainment".
+\textbf{Qualitative Results.} To verify the robustness and generalization ability of FreeStyle, we conduct numerous style transfer experiments with various styles across different content.
+Fig.~\ref{result1} presents the style transfer effects of FreeStyle in the domains of buildings, landscapes, animals, etc. The experiments include style transfer in ``Chinese Ink'', ``Embroidery Art'', ``Oil Painting'', ``Watercolor Painting'', ``Studio Ghibli'', ``Cyberpunk'', ``Pixel Punk'', ``Wasteland'' and ``Sketching''.
+We showcase the results of applying style transfer to human portraits using FreeStyle, as in Fig.~\ref{result2} (left).
+In this figure, we also conduct style transfer experiments with multiple styles, including ``Ufotable'', ``Studio Ghibli'', ``JOJO'' and ``Illumination Entertainment''.
 Observations indicate that FreeStyle is capable of providing accurate style information for the style transfer results while almost completely preserving the content information.
-For instance, the stylized results for ``JOJO" maintain the structural information, while reasonably adjusting the image according to the character traits in the ``JOJO" anime, like bold outlines, strong lines, and vibrant coloring.
+For instance, the stylized results for ``JOJO'' maintain the structural information, while reasonably adjusting the image according to the character traits in the ``JOJO'' anime, like bold outlines, strong lines, and vibrant coloring.
 This achieves a more natural fusion and expression of both style and content.
-It is noteworthy that we performed style transfer on images using fine-grained styles from four animation categories in Figure~\ref{result2}.
+It is noteworthy that we perform style transfer on images using fine-grained styles from four animation categories in Fig.~\ref{result2} (left).
 Despite this, FreeStyle is still able to achieve style transfer results with high recognizability and accurate styling.
+Additionally, we apply multiple physical style transfers to various everyday items.
+As illustrated in Fig.~\ref{result2} (right), FreeStyle demonstrates excellent style transfer effects across these styles.